insure logo

 Quality Verified

 A homeowners insurance deductible is the amount you’ll pay out of pocket if you file an approved claim.
-Typically, you’ll get to decide what the deductible will be, but it’s important to your wallet that you have a solid grasp on the relationship between homeowners insurance deductibles and premiums.
+You’ll get to decide what the deductible will be when you buy the policy, and it will affect what you pay for home insurance, so it’s important to have a solid grasp on the relationship between homeowners insurance deductibles and premiums.

 Key Takeaways